Helping you overcome obstacles and develop your natural skills

-BRANCAB (Bedworth, Rugby and Nuneaton Citizens Advice Bureau) is leading the Building Better Opportunities multi-agency Big Lottery Fund/ESF Funded programme 'Breakthrough' supported by a team made up of core local delivery partners .
+BRANCAB (Bedworth, Rugby and Nuneaton Citizens Advice Bureau) is leading the Building Better Opportunities Breakthrough Programme funded by the Big Lottery Fund and the European Social Fund supported by a multi-agency team made up of core local delivery partners .

 Over the next two years, Breakthrough will help 525 out of work people across Coventry and Warwickshire to tackle the financial barriers they face to gaining and sustaining employment, to accessing education and training, and taking a full and active role in their local community.

 Feedback suggests that being in debt can make people feel overwhelmed.
 Each day those on low incomes struggle to make ends meet regularly missing bill payments or having to borrow money to cope.
 Many have very little capacity to save, quickly getting into debt when faced with unexpected expenditure or a sudden drop in income.
 Money worries can impact on people’s mental health and wellbeing and their levels of confidence and self-esteem.
 All create significant barriers to them moving forward more positively in their lives.